sdiehl/wiwinwlh/tutorial.md

   B -> patError "<interactive>:3:11-31|case"
 }
 ```
+GHC can be made more vocal about incomplete patterns using
+the ``-fwarn-incomplete-patterns`` and ``-fwarn-incomplete-uni-patterns``flags.

 The same holds with record construction with missing fields, although there's
 almost never a good reason to construct a record with missing fields and GHC